 First, the goal of Bite the Ballot was not to keep on living indefinitely; it was to solve a specific problem.
 Solving that problem meant finding solutions that eventually would no longer need an NGO to constantly step in.
 For example, one successful Bite the Ballot initiative helped build voter registration directly into the university enrollment process, where the typical forms asked for the same personal information needed for voter registration.
 Once Bite the Ballot had led to real policy change and massive voter registration drives, Mike wondered what should be done next.

 Another issue was that Mike’s role as head of a charity essentially obligated him to spend most of the year fundraising just to keep the operation afloat.
 While sufficient on a short-term basis, this did not give much space for innovation, nor could stable paychecks be guaranteed for his team.
 Instead, he chose to spin off Play Verto as a for-profit social enterprise.
-A powerful partnership with LEGO made this more than viable.
-From this union emerged a project in which kids between the ages of seven and 12 could view real word scenarios on the Verto platform and come up with solutions with the help of animated LEGO characters.
-Verto would then deliver those playful solutions to LEGO, who’d showcase them at events such as Earth Day or COP26 (the UN’s big climate change conference).
-This created a line of communication from young people (very, very young people) all the way to the “corridors of power.”
-All this with solid financial backing from one of the most famous brands in the world.
-A pretty good foundation for a new, successful social enterprise.
+Partnerships with large private companies made this more than viable.

 Readers can find many more details about Sani’s story in the podcast; however, there is one more concept that’s worth highlighting here.
 Over time, Play Verto moved “away from a voter advice application to more of a gamified platform for collecting insights around any topic or issue.”
 A key strength of Verto is that it leverages user-provided data to point to areas of “overwhelming consensus for a particular outcome […] to demonstrate demand.”
 The data that users provide, consensually, can then be packaged and provided to organizations that need it in order to achieve their respective social missions.
 In turn, this can provide what’s needed for well-informed policy change.
 Crucially, Verto aims to make sure that “young people also see the results.”